El Dorado Hills, California: Income

 According to a 2007 estimate, the median income for a household in the CDP was $113,927, and the median income for a family was $125,230.
 Males had a median income of $75,369 versus $45,978 for females.
 The per capita income for the CDP was $40,239.
 1.7% of the population and 1.5% of families were below the poverty line.
 Out of the total population, 1.5% of those under the age of 18 and 2.2% of those 65 and older were living below the poverty line.

 El Dorado Hills is among the highest income communities of its size range in the nation, though this is seldom noted because of its unincorporated status.
 El Dorado Hills would rank 3rd highest by median household income in a list of places with population greater than 40,000, following only Potomac, Maryland and Danville, California.

+Other estimates

 Total population within the El Dorado Hills Community Services District (CSD) was certified as 35,276 in January, 2006 by the California State Department of Finance.
 The El Dorado Hills Fire Department reported a population of 42,078 in its service area at the end of 2007.
 The Fire Department's district covers a larger geographic area than the CSD and is more nearly equivalent to the El Dorado County definition of the El Dorado Hills Community Region.